open-politics/SSARE/README.md

   ```
   The orchestration service will process your script once implemented.

 If your additional scripts need scraping libraries other than BeautifulSoup, please add them to the requirements.txt file in the scraper_service folder (and create a pull request).

+If you want to use your own embeddings models, you need to change the dim size in the code of the qdrant service and the model name in the nlp service.

 ## Important Notes
 Current limitations include the limited number of scrapers, alongside the unavailability of querying the postgres database directly.